 The distance curriculum mirrors the on-campus program in terms of content, but the similarities end there.
 The coursework is designed specifically for distance student success, the result of a development partnership with CSU’s Institute for Learning and Teaching (TILT) and CSU Online.

 “Through our partnership with CSU Online, each of our hybrid M.S.W. courses, and our online certificate courses, receive TILT development support,” said M.S.W.
-Programs Director Amy Riep, who provided program leadership for the partnership effort.
+Programs Director Amy Martonis, who provided program leadership for the partnership effort.

 Collaborative review for each course